 Dr Susan Fereday is an Australian artist, writer, curator and educator.

-Fereday has held numerous solo exhibitions across Australia during the past two decades, including at: Experimental Art Foundation, Adelaide (1993); Artspace, Sydney (1996); Australian Centre for Photography, Sydney (1989); 200 Gertrude Street, Melbourne (1990); Institute of Modern Art, Brisbane (1994, 2001-2002); West Space, Melbourne (2008); Sutton Gallery, Melbourne (1993, 1995, 1998, 2000, 2002, 2005); Bellas Gallery, Brisbane (1995, 1999, 2002); Centre for Contemporary Photography, Melbourne (2013) and Sarah Scout Presents, Melbourne (2011, 2013, 2016).
+Fereday has held numerous solo exhibitions across Australia including at: Experimental Art Foundation, Adelaide (1993); Artspace, Sydney (1996); Australian Centre for Photography, Sydney (1989); 200 Gertrude Street, Melbourne (1990); Institute of Modern Art, Brisbane (1994, 2001-2002); West Space, Melbourne (2008); Sutton Gallery, Melbourne (1993, 1995, 1998, 2000, 2002, 2005); Bellas Gallery, Brisbane (1995, 1999, 2002); Centre for Contemporary Photography, Melbourne (2013) and Sarah Scout Presents, Melbourne (2011, 2013, 2016).
 Her work has been included in significant survey exhibitions including: Lurid Beauty: Australian Surrealism and its Echoes (curator Simon Maidment) at National Gallery of Victoria (2015); Transmission: Legacies of the Television Age (curator Maggie Finch) at National Gallery of Victoria (2015); Photographic Abstractions (curators Stella Loftus-Hills and Stephen Zagala) at Monash Gallery of Art (2013); Photographer Unknown (curator Kyla McFarlane) at Monash University Museum of Art (2009); Photography is Dead!
 Long Live Photography (curator Linda Michael), at the Museum of Contemporary Art, Sydney (1996), and The Aberrant Object: Women Dada and Surrealism (curator Juliana Engberg), Museum of Modern Art at Heide (1994).
 During a residency at the IMA in Brisbane between 2001 and 2002, she presented an extended cycle of six installations, titled Remember Me.
-Her work is held in private and public collections across Australia, including the National Gallery of Australia and the National Gallery of Victoria, Queensland Art Gallery, and Monash Gallery of Art.
-Susan Fereday is represented by Sarah Scout Presents, Melbourne.
+Her work is held in private and public collections across Australia, including the National Gallery of Australia and the National Gallery of Victoria, Queensland Art Gallery, Monash Gallery of Art, and Queensland Art Gallery.

 From 1992 to 1995 Fereday was the director of the Centre for Contemporary Photography, Melbourne, and an active curator.
 Exhibitions include: Ruins in Reverse (artists Lauren Berkowitz, Adam Boyd, Colin Duncan, Hewson-Walker, Shaun Kirby, Chris Langton, Callum Morton, Rose Nolan, Deborah Ostrow, Kathy Temin, Chris Ulbrick, Chris White, Constanze Zikos) for RMIT Gallery, 1996; Like-ness: 46 photographs from Waverley City Collection, Centre for Contemporary Photography, 1995; Ipso-Photo (co-curated with Stuart Koop) (artists Margaret Roberts, Chris Fortescue, Marie Sierra-Hughes, Phillip Watkins) Centre for Contemporary Photography, 1994; Don’t Stop (co-curated with Shiralee Saul) gallery shop and mail-order catalogue of works by 30 artists, Linden Gallery, 1994; Immortality (artists Rose Farrell & George Parkin, Jeff Gibson, Chris Tabecki, Polixeni Papapetrou, Heather Fernon) Centre for Contemporary Photography, 1993; After the Fact: Photographs from the Police Forensic Archive, Victorian Centre for Photography, 1992.